 - 1. Introduction to Police Custody in Cleveland

 - 2. Introduction to Cleveland's Scheme

 - 3. Description of the ICV Scheme

-- 4. The governance of the scheme
+- 4. Training for Custody Visitors

-- 5. Custody Visiting Data
+- 5. The governance of the scheme

 - 6. ICV Scheme Findings

 - 7. Areas of note

 - 8. Future Plans

 - 9. Further information and contact details